 Classes are held at the Burren Outdoor Education Centre, Turlough, Bell Harbour, Co.
 Clare

 6ECTS or 3 Credit hours

-The Burren and Cliffs of Moher Geopark, in partnership with Caherconnell Fort and the Department of Earth and Ocean Sciences, NUI Galway will offer a 6 credit (ECTS) Introduction to Field Geology Course.
+The Burren and Cliffs of Moher UNESCO Global Geopark, in partnership with Caherconnell Fort and the Department of Earth and Ocean Sciences, NUI Galway are offering this 6 credit (ECTS) Introduction to Field Geology Course.